 Various laws, regulations and executive orders also restrict the use and dissemination outside of the United States, or the sharing with certain non-U.S. nationals, of information classified for national security purposes, as well as certain products and technical data relating to those products.
 Our expansion outside of the United States, has required, and will continue to require, us to dedicate additional resources to comply with these laws, and these laws may preclude us from developing, manufacturing, or selling certain drugs and drug candidates outside of the United States, which could limit our growth potential and increase our development costs.
 The failure to comply with laws governing international business practices may result in substantial penalties, including suspension or debarment from government contracting.
 Violation of the FCPA can result in significant civil and criminal penalties.
-Indictment alone under the FCPA can lead to suspension of the right to do business with the U.S. government until the pending claims are resolved.
-Conviction of a violation of the FCPA can result in long-term disqualification as a government contractor.
+Indictment alone under the FCPA can result in long-term disqualification as a government contractor.
 The termination of a government contract or relationship as a result of our failure to satisfy any of our obligations under laws governing international business practices would have a negative impact on our operations and harm our reputation and ability to procure government contracts.
 The SEC also may suspend or bar issuers from trading securities on U.S. exchanges for violations of the FCPA's accounting provisions.